Did you know your chance of attracting traffic to your stand could be only around 3 seconds long?

 2 – Let there be light

-Add elements of interactivity and fun to your experience or exhibition stand, and you’re guaranteed to attract audiences and get them to really absorb your message, whether you’re trying to promote your product or want to generate awareness about your latest initiative.
+Add elements of interactivity and fun to your experience or exhibition stand, and you’re guaranteed to attract audiences and get them to really absorb your message, whether you’re trying to promote your product or want to generate awareness about your latest research or initiative.

 4 – Who doesn’t love a freebie?